ripple/ripple-lib-extensions/README.md

 A collection of packages that extend the functionality of ripple-lib.

 #### Use in the Browser

 These modules will need to be compiled for use in the browser.

-From the root directory of each module, run `$ npm install` then `$ gulp` The compiled libraries will be available in the `/dist/web` directory
+From the root directory of each module, run `$ npm install` then `$ gulp`

+The compiled libraries will be available in the `/dist/web` directory

 ### Orderbook

-Live updating orderbook data from the Ripple Network.
+Live updating orderbook data from the XRP Ledger.
 Requires RippleAPI version 0.14.0 or greater.

 ```javascript
   var api = new ripple.RippleAPI({server: 'wss://s1.ripple.com'});